redantnl/twig-components/README.md

 ['Taming Twig'](https://www.phparch.com/article/taming-twig-crafting-high-quality-dry-templates/),
 originally published in the April 2019 issue of php[architect] magazine.

-Both the Twig Components code and this article were greatly enhanced by the invaluable feedback from my colleagues at RedAnt, notably Vincent Vermeulen, Rico Humme, Florian Käding, and Martijn van Beek.
+Both the Twig Components code and this documentation were greatly enhanced by the invaluable feedback from my colleagues at RedAnt, notably Vincent Vermeulen, Rico Humme, Florian Käding, and Martijn van Beek.
 Thank you so much, guys!